 Gentle place the pastry sheet on a parchment paper-lined baking sheet.
 Score slits in one side of the pastry sheet about 3 inches long and about 1 inch apart.
 Do the same to the other side, but make certain your middle uncut pastry section is about 4 inches wide, to hold the apple-cranberry mixture.

 Spoon the apple-cranberry mixture into the center of the pastry sheet and then criss-cross the cut edges over the center, creating a lattice effect over the mixture.
 When all the apple mixture has been covered with the dough, cut seal the edges by placing your fingers in a small bowl of cold water then pinching the edges together.

 Whisk the egg white and 1 tsp of water together and brush over the top of the pastry.
 This will give it a nice shiny glow.
 Place the pastry in the oven and bake for about 20-22 minutes.
 Keep an eye on it, as puff pastry can burn easily.
-Remove from the oven and cool about one hour.
+Remove from the oven and cool for about one hour.
 Whisk together the glaze, adding more milk if the mixture is too thick.
 Using a whisk, drizzle the glaze over the top of the strudel and allow the glaze to harden for about 20 minutes, then serve.
 Perfect!

-Other delicious Thanksgiving recipes:
+Other delicious holiday recipes: